Facing a Financial Crisis? A Credit Card Hardship Program Can Help

 Many credit card issuers will work with you to create a payment plan, offer a payment extension or temporarily reduce your interest rate.

 Never heard of such a program?
 That’s not a surprise — credit card companies don’t typically advertise that you can adjust your payment plan or even stop paying your bill for a while.
-But we have the inside scoop on how this program could help you when times get tough.

 What Is a Credit Card Hardship Program?